Failure to track a stable AMOC state under rapid climate change: Freshwater budget under climate change

-The Atlantic freshwater budget is crucial for understanding AMOC stability through different processes, which include overturning, gyre, atmosphere and sea-ice feedbacks \cite{Vanderborght2025}.
-The dominant overturning feedback is the so-called salt-advection feedback \cite{Stommel1961,Rahmstorf1996,Marotzke2000} and is quantified by the AMOC-induced freshwater transport at 34$^{\circ}$S, indicated by $F_{\mathrm{ovS}}$ (see Methods).
-A more negative $F_{\mathrm{ovS}}$ is linked to a less stable and weaker AMOC \cite{Vanderborght2025}, a relation found in conceptual models \cite{vanWesten2025a} and climate models \cite{vanWesten2024b,vanWesten2025e}.
-The Atlantic freshwater budget and the meridional freshwater convergences are shown in Figures~\ref{fig:Figure_4}a,b.
-We stress that the Atlantic freshwater budget and the $F_{\mathrm{ovS}}$ as stability indicators are only applicable under (quasi-)equilibrium conditions \cite{Rahmstorf1996,Vanderborght2025}, which certainly do not hold for the RCP scenarios \cite{vanWesten2025e}.
-The warming rate in the CO$_2$ ramp simulation is on average 0.03$^{\circ}$C per decade, a factor of 10~slower than the RCP8.5 scenario over the 21st century and of that being currently observed \cite{Hansen2023}.
+As the AMOC remains stable in the slow CO$_2$ ramp simulation, it is also useful to analyse the entire Atlantic freshwater budget between 34$^{\circ}$S and 65$^{\circ}$N. The integrated freshwater budget can provide insights in the dominant feedbacks \cite{Huisman2010, Vanderborght2025}, such as the strength of the salt-advection feedback which is quantified by the AMOC-induced freshwater transport at 34$^{\circ}$S, i.e., $F_{\mathrm{ovS}}$.
+Using $F_{\mathrm{ovS}}$ as a stability indicator is only appropriate under (quasi-)equilibrium conditions \cite{Rahmstorf1996,Vanderborght2025}, which certainly does not apply for the faster CO$_2$ ramps (inset in Figure~\ref{fig:Figure_1}d) nor the RCP4.5 and RCP8.5 scenarios \cite{vanWesten2025e}.
+The global warming rate in the slow CO$_2$ ramp simulation is on average 0.03$^{\circ}$C per decade, about a factor of 10~slower compared to that in the CO$_2$ ramp of +5.0~ppm~yr$^{-1}$, the RCP8.5 scenario over the 21st century, and the currently observed warming rate \cite{Hansen2023,Foster2026}.

+The Atlantic Ocean is a net evaporative basin.
+In the slow CO$_2$ ramp simulation, this characteristic becomes more pronounced in warmer climates (Figure~\ref{fig:Figure_5}a).
+While precipitation increases over most of the ocean, indicative of an enhanced hydrological cycle, evaporation likewise increases over all ocean surfaces (Figures~\ref{fig:Figure_S5}c,e).
+Over the Atlantic basin, this leads to a net negative precipitation minus evaporation ($P-E$) anomaly (i.e., salinifying, Figures~\ref{fig:Figure_S5}a--e), contrary to the conventional thought that global warming increases $P-E$ over the North Atlantic.
+A portion of these freshwater anomalies is transferred via atmospheric bridges to other basins.
+Note that there is also a considerable sea-ice contribution at the higher latitudes (Figures~\ref{fig:Figure_S5}f).
+Hence, surface freshwater fluxes drive the salinifying Atlantic Ocean (lower $\overline{W}$), which is partially balanced by horizontal freshwater convergences (Figure~\ref{fig:Figure_5}a).